 Writing in community is soul work.
 It takes us down to the blessed dark where our stories of loss and grief, transformation and becoming await.
 We gather the ash and hard, black coal from these stories and through our writing build a new fire to live by.

-Writing in community is spirit work.
+Writing in community renews us.
 Through our writing we envision.
 We imagine.
 We pull ourselves back to the light on the wings of our natural creative genius.
 We transcend.
 We soar.

 When we commit ourselves to a regular writing practice we learn to listen to the great intelligence of the heart and our writer's voice becomes strong and sure.